FAQ

 ADPC — Advanced Data Protection Control

-ADPC changes the layer where rights are exercised.
-Instead of every service designing its own consent interface, ADPC enables a standardised exchange between the service and the user-side software that represents the person — covering consent, refusal, withdrawal and objection.
+ADPC only changes the communication channel through which choices are communicated.
+Instead of interface requiring hundreds of manual clicks, ADPC enables a standardised digital exchange between the service and the user-side software that represents the person covering all relevant GDPR rights, like consent, refusal, withdrawal and objection.

-Developed by privacy researchers and aligned with the GDPR and ePrivacy Directive, ADPC is not a simple opt-out flag.
-It is a richer communication mechanism for European fundamental-rights infrastructure — the kind that proposed GDPR Article 88b is designed to enable.
+Developed by economics and privacy researchers and aligned with the GDPR and ePrivacy Directive, ADPC is not a simple opt-out flag that is the same for all services.
+It is a richer communication mechanism for a European fundamental-rights approach allowing to have specific choices per controller and purpose.

 ADPC — User Preference Panel